michaellenaghan/libhttp/doc/UserManual.md

     <!--#include "path">

-The `include` directive may be used to include the contents of a file or the result of running a CGI script.
+The `include` directive may be used to include the contents of a file or the result of running a command.
 The `exec` directive is used to execute a command on a server, and show the output that would have been printed to stdout (the terminal window) otherwise.
 Example: